jameswragg/hapi-cache-stats/README.md

 # @jameswragg/hapi-cache-stats

-Cache insights for Hapi servers
+Cache insights for [Hapi.js](https://hapi.dev/) servers with [Catbox](https://hapi.dev/tutorials/caching/?lang=en_US#server-side) cache policies

 ## Installation

 ```bash
 npm i @jameswragg/hapi-cache-stats
 ```

+Register the plugin as (one of) the first plugins on the server to ensure policies are caught.

 ```javascript
 const Hapi = require('@hapi/hapi');